 The university facilitates exchange of various kinds with universities and institutions the world, including temporary overseas researcher postings, joint research projects, field surveys, and official visits.

-In particular, Kanagawa University is actively engaged in joint research projects with other research institutions and has a strong track record in the area of research, including regularly hosting international symposia, and has been awarded grants from the Ministry of Education, Culture, Sports, Science and Technology on various research topics.
+In particular, Kanagawa University is actively engaged in joint research projects with other research institutions and has a strong track record in the area of research, including regularly hosting international symposia, and has been awarded grants from the Ministry of Education, Culture, Sports, Science and Technology and other government bodies on various research topics.

 The International Center - Hub of International Exchange

-At the International Center, the expert staff members provide thorough support services, such as assisting incoming international students, helping with foreign exchange or language training procedures, etc. Based on the concept of a “uniquely Japanese International Center,” the International Center at the Yokohama Campus is a state-of-the-art facility constructed with wood.
+At the International Center, the expert staff members provide thorough support services, such as assisting incoming international students, helping with international exchange or language training procedures.
+Based on the concept of a “uniquely Japanese International Center,” the International Center at the Yokohama Campus is a state-of-the-art facility constructed with wood.

 Japanese Students Supporting International Students

-The university offers plenty of initiatives in which Japanese students support international students, such as student tutors who help international students with their studies and student life, resident assistants in dormitories, and so on.
+The university offers plenty of initiatives in which Japanese students support international students, such as student tutors who help international students with their studies and student life, resident assistants in dormitories, and assistance with student-run exchange events.

 Symposia and Joint Research Projects Enabling Exchange with Researchers from around the World